 Hume Dam construction started with a ceremonial ‘turning of the first sod’ on November 28, 1919 by Australia’s Governor-General, Sir Ronald Munro-Ferguson.

-Every fourth Saturday of 2019, the Border Mail has published an article describing progress in construction of the Hume Dam as we prepare to celebrate the centenary.
-The final article will be published on November 16.
+Every fourth Saturday of 2019, the Border Mail published an article describing progress in construction of the Hume Dam.
+The eleven articles can be accessed below:

 Part 1: The Concept

 Part 2: Planning a Dam

 Part 5: The Victorian Core Wall